 Tulip inventory management applications provide an easy, automated way of tracking inventory from raw goods to finished products.

 With Tulip, you can store inventory counts to a custom, no code table by scanning a barcode.
 If you’d prefer to enter quantities manually, you can do so by creating and updating counters for particular objects or SKUs in the platforms.

 Engineers can configure tables to track the inventory metrics that matter most to them, like shipment date, quantity, SKU, units, and more.
 When a shipment comes through the door, the information is automatically stored in a table that provides a single source of truth for inventory usage.

 Inventory tracking applications are most effective when integrated with digital work instructions.
 Work instruction applications can be configured to automatically deduct parts and materials from the inventory table as operators progress through a process.

 By tracking inventory usage by step, you can gain a granular understanding of how goods flow through your operation.
 It enables you to see which operators on which lines are using materials, as well as the rate at which each item decreases.
-This data can be used to determine exactly how long it takes you operations to exhaust a given shipment, and give you the insights you need to optimize shipping schedules.
+This data can be used to determine exactly how long it takes your operations to exhaust a given shipment and give you the insights you need to optimize shipping schedules.